t1/junit-5-structure-demo/README.md

 a) share a lot of `when...` and `then...` methods, and
 b) use packages to create a sub structure.
-Instead, you can surround all tests that call, e.g., `givenTwoCommentOnlyDocuments()` with an inner class `GivenTwoCommentOnlyDocuments`, but to have JUnit still invoke the tests, we'll have add a `@Nested` annotation:
+Instead, you can surround all tests that call, e.g., `givenTwoCommentOnlyDocuments()` with an inner class `GivenTwoCommentOnlyDocuments`, but to have JUnit still invoke the tests, we'll have to add a `@Nested` annotation:

 ```java
 @Nested class GivenOneCommentOnlyDocument {